alphinside/personal-expense-assistant-adk/README.md

 # Personal Expense Assistant Agent using Google ADK, Gemini 2.5 Flash, and Firestore

-THIS IS NOT AN OFFICIALLY SUPPORTED GOOGLE PRODUCT.
+> **⚠️ DISCLAIMER: THIS IS NOT AN OFFICIALLY SUPPORTED GOOGLE PRODUCT.
 THIS PROJECT IS INTENDED FOR DEMONSTRATION PURPOSES ONLY.
-IT IS NOT INTENDED FOR USE IN A PRODUCTION ENVIRONMENT.
+IT IS NOT INTENDED FOR USE IN A PRODUCTION ENVIRONMENT.**

 This project contains demo code to deploy a personal assistant capable to extract and store personal invoices and receipts, store it in databases, and provide search capabilities.
 It built as two services, frontend using Gradio and backend services using FastAPI.
 It utilize Google ADK as the agent framework, Gemini 2.5 Flash as the language model, Firestore as the database, and Google Cloud Storage as the storage.
 It also display how we can leverage Gemini 2.5 Flash thinking process in the UI